Key takeaways

 Step 3: Connect your data source

-Now that your template is ready, it's time to connect your data.
-Docupilot integrates with the systems your data already lives in, such as ERP, accounting software, CRM, or spreadsheet.
+Now that your template is ready, connect your data.
+Docupilot integrates with the systems your data already lives in, including ERP, accounting software, CRM, or spreadsheets.

-Click the back arrow to find the setup tab, click Make or Zapier connector icons at the top of the page and choose the tool you want to connect, or use an existing workflow if one is already set up for your tools.
+Click the back arrow to find the setup tab, click the Make or Zapier connector icons at the top of the page, and choose the tool you want to connect.

-All you have to do from there is sign in to your Zapier account, add your trigger event (e.g., "New or updated spreadsheet roll") and fill in the required fields to connect your data source with Docupilot.
+Sign in to your Zapier account, add your trigger event (e.g., "New or updated spreadsheet row"), and fill in the required fields to connect your data source with Docupilot.

 Step 4: Set up delivery